aadisesh/IST687-Airline-Customer-Analysis/README.md

 # IST687-Airline-Customer-Analysis
-Airline Customer Service Analysis to find the reason behind promoters and detractors using R Programming
+Airline Customer Service Analysis to find the reason behind promoters and detractors and suggest actionable insights using R Programming